Gary-Ascuy/jsbattle/packages/jsbattle-docs/docs/manual/tank_state_object.md

 Name                       | Description
 ---------------------------|------------------------------------------------------
 **gun.specialBulletCounter**              | amount of special bullets that has left **gun.shootingType**              | Type of bullet.
-It should be one of 'normal', 'radioactive', or 'blackhole', by default it starts in 'normal'
+It should be one of 'normal', 'radioactive', 'blackhole', or 'emp', by default it starts in 'normal'
 **gun.angle**              | rotation of the gun relative to tank's rotation.
 Possible values are between -180 and 180.
 Zero means that the gun s aiming at the same direction as front of the tank
 **gun.reloading**          | after each shoot, the gun must be reloaded and it cannot shoot again until reload is finished.
 The value is true if the gun is being reloaded.
 Otherwise false.